 When an organization begins transitioning to VDI, several decisions need to be made.
-One such decision is whether users should access VDI sessions through dedicated thin client hardware, or PCs running thin
+One such decision is whether users should access VDI sessions through dedicated thin client hardware, or PCs running thin client software.
+Since there are compelling arguments on both sides, I wanted to take the opportunity to present the pros and cons of using thin and thick clients.

 One of the primary benefits to using thin client hardware is security.
 Thin client devices almost always lack an internal hard drive and removable media ports, which means thin clients disable users from copying data in the network to removable media.
 Likewise, users are also unable to install unauthorized software.
 Because thin client machines typically do not have a hard drive, there is little to no risk of viral infections.